SweptThrone/STReputation/README.md

 # STReputation

+### What is it?
-A simple reputation system for Garry's Mod DarkRP.
-Removed from my workshop page because no one on this earth used it, but then I learned I was wrong.
+STReputation is a simple reputation system for Garry's Mod DarkRP.
+Created because someone requested it, I uploaded it to my workshop, where is was pretty ignored, and the thumbnail was bad, so I just removed it.